-Has Bryan Singer’s Empire Finally Crumbled?
+Has Bryan Singer’s Hollywood Empire Finally Crumbled?

 Singer, having faced off with these types of charges before, is obviously confident that he can beat them again.
 He’s so emboldened, in fact, he had the gall to prophesize not only his eventual comeback, but Spacey’s as well, to TMZ: “He’ll always be able to work.
 It’s just up to the audience.
 These are loaded questions.
 These questions…people want to hear one answer or the other.
 He’s a guy that I helped launch his career.
 He’s an acquaintance of mine, and it depends on the project, I guess.”

 Why wouldn’t Singer believe that he and Spacey could make comebacks?
 Hollywood, after all, continues to celebrate men like Woody Allen who has had a child molestation allegation against him, and Roman Polanski, who has been convicted of actual rape charges.
-Even this week, Armie Hammer, who called out the double standard of Nate Parker’s career ending while Casey Affleck went unscathed for sexual harassment allegations, issued a public apology to Affleck so he wouldn’t fuck up the awards he hopes to win for Call Me by Your Name.
+Even this week, Armie Hammer, who called out the double standard of Nate Parker’s career ending while Casey Affleck went unscathed for sexual harassment allegations, issued a public apology to Affleck in order to avoid legal ramifications (he referred to the allegations as “assault,” not “harassment in his interview).
+This is how quickly Hollywood lawyers work.

 In an industry that continues to cater to powerful men and make excuses for them—hell, in a country where our president can ignore his own sexual-assault allegations and throw his support behind a Senate candidate with allegations of hebephilia against him—why wouldn’t Singer believe that he and Spacey could be seated next to each other at some future awards ceremony, laughing at everyone who dared try to take them on?